Try This: Vegetable Game for Kids

 You eat French fries with ketchup, right?
 So try dipping other veggies in healthy sauces.
 Dip your vegetables in hummus, ranch, or olive oil.
 Or try a squeeze of lemon juice on them.
 Maybe a light sprinkle of some melted cheddar cheese?
 See if you can find some in the fridge and try it out.

 Substitute new veggies.

 If you're used to eating regular French fries, try sweet potato fries instead.
 They can give you that same crunch but with more nutrients.
 Here's how:

 - Ask for help to cut up a sweet potato.

 - Drizzle the pieces lightly with olive oil or canola oil.
 Just make sure to use only as small bit of oil (like 2 teaspoons).
-You don't want so much oil that the sweet potatoes are swimming in it.
+You don't want so much oil that the sweet potatoes are swimming in it and become soggy.